GaneshEEE/FinalFixed/README.md

 - **Node.js 16+** installed
 - **Git** for version control
 - Access to the following services:
-  - Confluence instance
+  - Confluence instance (for documentation storage and retrieval)
-  - Google Gemini AI API
+  - Google Gemini AI API (for AI-powered analysis and insights)
-  - AssemblyAI API (for video features)
+  - AssemblyAI API (for meeting transcription and video analysis)
-  - GitHub (for GitHub Actions integration)
+  - GitHub (for GitHub Actions integration and CI/CD workflows)
-  - Jira (optional, for task integration)
+  - Jira (optional, for task management and requirement tracking)
-  - Slack (optional, for notifications)
+  - Slack (optional, for team notifications and collaboration)
+  - Google Search API (optional, for enhanced search capabilities)
+  - Stack Overflow API (optional, for technical risk assessment)

 ## 🔧 Installation